Weichwerke-Heidrich-Software/bomnipotent_doc/content/legal-stuff/020_privacy-policy.en.md

 title = "Privacy Policy"
 slug = "privacy-policy"
 weight = 20
-description = "This website only tracks the user data it absolutely needs to provide its service, which is none." robots = "noindex"
+description = "This website only tracks the user data it absolutely needs to provide its service, which is almost none." robots = "noindex"
 [sitemap]
 disable = true